Sven Lidman (clergyman)

-Sven Fredrik Lidman (December 11, 1786 – March 9, 1845) was a Swedish priest.
+Sven Fredrik Lidman (11 December 1786 – 9 March 1845) was a Swedish priest and Orientalist.

-Lidman was born in Norrköping, Sweden and received a PhD from Uppsala University in 1806 and became an ordained priest in the Evangelical-Lutheran state church of Sweden in 1811.
-From 1811 to 1817 he served as a preacher at the Swedish legation in Constantinople (now Istanbul).
+Lidman was born in Norrköping, Sweden and received a PhD from Uppsala University in 1806 and became an ordained priest in the Evangelical-Lutheran Church of Sweden in 1811; in the same year he was also appointed as a lecturer of Arabic.

+From 1811 to 1817, he served as a preacher at the Swedish legation in Constantinople (now Istanbul) where he purchased a number of antiquities from the French team at Luxor from Deir el-Medina; while Lidman's notebooks of his travels in Egypt survived, the collection was destroyed in fire in Constantinople in 1818.
 In 1817, he obtained a teaching position in Linköping, where he was appointed cathedral dean (domprost) in 1824.
 He represented the diocese of Linköping in the parliament.

+Death and legacy

-He died in 1845 in Linköping and is interred in the family grave in the southeast corner of Linköping city cemetery.
+He died in 1845 in Linköping, aged 58, and is interred in the family grave in the southeast corner of Linköping city cemetery.

 Lidman was a member of the Geatish Society, using the pseudonym Sigurd Jorsalefarer.